The solution came to me in a dream

 When a decent used one shows up on eBay in 2017, it brings a high price.

 In 2017 money, my profit from a dream was over 1/4 million.
+I only made it up in order to sell another motorcycle.
 If only I knew how to have more of those dreams.